Hey! Are you following our podcast in your favorite app? Add us by clicking one of the links.

 Events

-Ellen Bauer will be sharing a twitter space with Justin Mahinyala discussing #Freelance opportunities for developers, designers, writers, and marketers in the ecosystem.
+Ellen Bauer will be sharing a twitter space with Justin Mahinyala discussing opportunities for developers, designers, writers, and marketers in the ecosystem.
 They will share advice and tips on how to get started.
 DM any questions you want them to talk about. 📆 Friday, Dec 10th, 9pm EAT (6pm UTC).

 From Our Contributors and Producers